Owl Lifespan: How Long Do Owls Live?

 The size of the owl also affects its overall lifespan.
 Smaller owls tend to live shorter lives than larger owls, both in the wild and in captivity.
 This can be a significant difference between species, but captive owls of any size live longer than wild ones of any size.

-Owls also range in size- great horned owls can be nearly 30 inches long and weigh almost five pounds, while burrowing owls never reach over 10 inches in length and weigh less than 10 ounces!
+Owls also range in size — great horned owls can be nearly 30 inches long and weigh almost five pounds, while burrowing owls never reach over 10 inches in length and weigh less than 10 ounces.
 Given the massive size difference, it’s safe to say that burrowing owls live shorter lives based on their petite size.
-It makes them an easier target for many predators.
+Their size also makes them an easier target for many predators.

 How long do owls live?

-Owls live an average of 5-12 years in the wild, and even longer in captivity
+Owls live an average of 5 to 12 years in the wild, and even longer in captivity.

-To fully understand what an owl goes through in its life, we need to learn about the owl life cycle from start to finish.
+To fully understand what an owl goes through in its life, we need to learn about the owl’s life cycle from start to finish.
 Let’s get started.

 Owls are unique in that they lay their eggs once per day, even though many female owls can lay nearly 15 eggs per mating season.
 The number of eggs is largely affected by her food intake and access to adequate protein.

 Baby owls are completely reliant on their mother to feed and protect them during this time.
-They are also born blind and won’t gain their eyesight until almost a month of life.
-They are easily affected by cold temperatures without feathers to keep them warm.
+They are also born blind and won’t gain their eyesight until after almost a month of life.
+Without thick feathers to keep them warm, they are easily affected by cold temperatures.

 How long do owls live?

-Most owl species fledge, or gain the ability to fly, after 2 months of being born.
-However, many young owls still remain with their mother until closer to the end of their first year.
+Most owl species fledge, or gain the ability to fly, about two months after hatching.
+However, many young owls remain with their mother until closer to the end of their first year.
 Once owls have grown and aged, they are more likely to survive.

 Juvenile owls look exactly like adult owls once they gain all of their necessary feathers and plumage.
 They may gain a bit more length and mass before reaching one year of age, but most young owls are indistinguishable from adult owls.